Tom Taylor (writer)

 Tom Taylor (born 29 November 1978) is an Australian comic book writer, playwright and screenwriter.
-A New York Times bestselling author, his work includes DC Comics series Injustice, DCeased, Nightwing, Superman, Suicide Squad and Marvel series All-New Wolverine, X-Men Red, Superior Iron Man and Star Wars comics.
+A #1 New York Times bestselling author, his work includes DC Comics series Injustice, DCeased, Nightwing, Superman, Suicide Squad, and the Marvel series All-New Wolverine, X-Men Red, Superior Iron Man and Star Wars comics.

 Taylor is the co-creator, writer and executive producer of the animated series The Deep, based on his graphic novels of the same name.

 Biography

 Taylor was born in Melbourne, Australia.
-Taylor has written X-Men: Red, All-New Wolverine and Hunt for Wolverine Adamantium Agenda for Marvel comics, along with Justice League/Power Rangers and Injustice 2 for DC Comics.
-He has also written Batman/Superman, Green Lantern Corps: Edge of Oblivion and Superior Iron Man.

-Taylor is the creator, with James Brouwer, of the all-ages adventure graphic novels The Deep: Here Be Dragons and its sequel The Vanishing Island published by Gestalt Publishing and Boom!
+Writing many works for DC Comics, Marvel and Star Wars, Taylor is the creator, with James Brouwer, of the all-ages adventure graphic novel The Deep: Here Be Dragons and its sequel The Vanishing Island published by Gestalt Publishing and Boom!
 Studios.
 The Deep was optioned by Technicolor.
-52 episodes have screened of the CG animated series, so far, across three seasons, with Taylor serving as co-creator/head writer.
+65 episodes have screened of the CG animated series, across four seasons, with Taylor serving as the co-creator, head writer and executive producer.

 In 2012, The Deep: Here Be Dragons won the Aurealis Award for Best illustrated book/graphic novel, Australia's premier speculative fiction literary award.
 The sequel, The Vanishing Island, won the award again in 2014.

+Taylor is also the co-creator of Seven Secrets which, at the time of its release, was the highest launching original series in the history of Boom!
+Studios.

+Taylor has written X-Men: Red, All-New Wolverine and Hunt for Wolverine Adamantium Agenda for Marvel Comics, along with Justice League/Power Rangers and Injustice 2 for DC Comics.
+He has also written Batman/Superman, Titans and Earth Two.

 Performing and writing for theatre and musicals from the age of fourteen, Tom's works have been produced across four continents.
 His plays have won a number of awards and accolades including winning the award for 'Best Dramatic Writing' in Short and Sweet – The world's largest short play festival.

 His plays have been produced at the Sydney Opera House, Arts Centre Melbourne and the Edinburgh Fringe.

 Taylor is well known for his many Star Wars comics and graphic novels for Dark Horse Comics.
 These include, Star Wars: Blood Ties with artist Chris Scalf, and Star Wars: Invasion, with illustrator Colin Wilson.
 April 2012 saw the start of Taylor and Scalf's new Blood Ties series provocatively titled Boba Fett is Dead as reported by CNN.
 Taylor is also the writer of the Darth Maul: Death Sentence miniseries, which is set immediately after the end of the fourth Clone Wars television series.